Kratom Abuse & Addiction

 Is Kratom Physically Addictive?

-The answer to this is almost certainly yes.
-It’s easier to see the outward effects of a physical addiction to kratom as compared to the psychological effects.
+Kratom is almost certainly physically addictive.
+It’s easier to see the outward effects of physical addiction to kratom as compared to the psychological effects.

 When someone takes kratom for a period of time, they may experience withdrawal symptoms similar to opioids when they try to stop taking it suddenly.
 Reported withdrawal side effects of kratom have included abdominal cramping, sweating, diarrhea, anxiety, cravings, irritability, and anxiety.